Septic (Onsite Wastewater) Systems

 Once the course is completed, the course completion certificates must be submitted to the FDHU prior to installing the septic system.

-To receive a Sewer Contractor License the following must be completed:
+To receive a Septic Contractor License the following must be completed:

 To keep your licensure current the following must be completed:

-All sewer contractors must submit an As Built Form for each system they install.
+All septic contractors must submit an As Built Form for each system they install.
 The form should be included with the contractor copy of the permit.

 For information on understanding how your septic system works and on proper system, see the FDHU’s Homeowner’s Guide.
 A copy of this guide is included with every permit.
 FDHU recommends that every septic system owner learn about their system and proper maintenance procedures in order to keep the system functioning properly.
 For additional resources on maintenance and care please visit epa.gov/septic/septic-system-care-and-maintenance